SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Introduction

-To enable an online replanning scheme for SLAP, we rely on multi-query methods in belief space and specifically the Feedback-based Information Roadmap (FIRM) method, as discussed below.
-The main body of POMDP literature, in particular sampling-based methods, propose single-query solvers, i.e., the computed solution depends on the initial belief \cite{Prentice09,Berg11-IJRR, kurniawati11-Migs}.
-Therefore, in replanning (planning from a new initial belief) almost all the computations need to be reproduced, which limits their usage in solving SLAP where dynamic replanning is required. \axx{However, multi-query methods such as FIRM provide a construction mechanism, independent of the initial belief of the system (Fig. \ref{fig:tree-with-funnels} and \ref{fig:funnel-FIRM}), making them suitable methods for SLAP. } The original FIRM framework provided a reliable methodology for solving the problem of motion planning under uncertainty by reducing the intractable dynamic programming (DP) to a tractable DP over the nodes of the FIRM graph.
-In this paper, we extend our previous work on FIRM by proposing a dynamic replanning scheme in belief space that enables online replanning for real world applications in mobile robotics.This extension leads to intelligent behaviors that provably takes the solution closer to the optimal and can guarantee the success probability only increases via this extension.
-In addition to theoretical results on the online generalization of FIRM, the main emphasis of this paper is on the implementation of the proposed SLAP solution on a physical robot.
-We investigate how dynamic online replanning can generate a feedback plan that leads to higher performance and success probability.
-Also, we demonstrate its unique ability to cope with discrepancies between real models and computational models such as changes in the environment and large deviations which can globally change the plan by changing the optimal homotopy class of solutions.
-We believe these results lay the ground work for advancing the theoretical POMDP framework towards practical SLAP applications, and achieving long-term autonomy in robotic systems.
+To enable an online replanning scheme for SLAP, we rely on multi-query methods in belief space and specifically the Feedback-based Information Roadmap (FIRM) method, discussed below.
+The main body of POMDP literature (sampling-based methods in particular) propose single-query solvers, i.e., the computed solution depends on the system's initial belief \cite{Prentice09,Berg11-IJRR, kurniawati11-Migs}.
+Therefore, in replanning (from a new initial belief) almost all the computations need to be reproduced, which limits their usage in solving SLAP where dynamic replanning is required.
+However, multi-query methods such as FIRM provide a construction mechanism, independent of the initial belief of the system (Fig. \ref{fig:tree-with-funnels} and \ref{fig:funnel-FIRM}), making them suitable methods for SLAP.
+The original FIRM framework provides a reliable methodology for solving the problem of motion planning under uncertainty by reducing the intractable dynamic programming (DP) to a tractable DP over the nodes of the FIRM graph.
+In this paper, we extend our previous work on FIRM by proposing a dynamic replanning scheme in belief space that enables online replanning for real world applications in mobile robotics.
+This extension leads to intelligent robot behaviors that provably takes the solution closer to the optimal solution and guarantees that success probability only increases.

+In addition to the proposed algorithms, an emphasis of this paper is on the implementation of the proposed SLAP solution on a physical robot.
+We investigate the performance of the proposed method and demonstrate its ability to cope with model discrepancies, such as changes in the environment and large deviations which can globally change the plan by changing the homotopy class of the optimal solution.
+We believe these results lay the ground work for advancing the theoretical POMDP framework towards practical SLAP applications and achieving long-term robotic autonomy.